Download OpenAPI specification:Download

 Each available page view is a separate method on the exported Yardstik library object.
 The currently supported views are as follows:

 To create an instance of the desired view, which will be attached to a specified container on your page, call the applicable method and pass in the configuration object.
-For example:

 const yardstikReport = new Yardstik.CandidateReportIframe(